 Don’t Touch Your Face.
 Those pesky cold and flu viruses get into your body through your eyes and nose, so avoid touching your face if you can.

 Clean Your Phone.
 Our phones are always with us.
 We touch elevator buttons, we shake hands and sometimes we sit our phone on public counters or tables.
 Cleaning your phone regularly cuts back on the germs that get near your face and mouth.
-Here’s a great BuzzFeed article explaining the best way to clean your pocket computer.

 Get a flu shot.
 Flu vaccines are the best way to ensure that you don’t contract the virus.
 Two weeks after your shot, antibodies develop in your body that provide protection against infection with the viruses that are in the vaccine.
 You can’t catch the flu from getting the shot.
 The CDC site gives you some answers to those flu shot myths.